donglearnsda/Power-BI-Olist-E-commerce-Sales-and-Logistics-Performance-Analysis/README.md

 - product_height_cm: Product height (numeric)
 - product_width_cm: Product width (numeric)

-5. Methodology:
+**5. Analytics Requests:**

+- Used DAX functions to calculate performance metrics such as #Revenue, #Quantity, #Product, #Sellers, #Freight Value, AVG Delivered Days, AVG Product Weight, AVG Product Volume,…
+- Used different types of charts to compare performance under different dimensions such as Time, Payment Type, Area, Category, Seller, Status,…
+- Used Slicers to get deeper view into performance such as Time, Product Categories, States slicers.

+**6. Methodology:**

-- Data Preparation: Created “dim_date” table using ADDCOLUMNS + CALENDAR (DAX functions) → optimize the time of fact table; created “Quantity” column based on given columns to make “Order_ID” column become unique.
+- Data Preparation: Created _dim_date_ table using ADDCOLUMNS + CALENDAR (DAX functions) → optimize the time of fact table; created _Quantity_ column based on given columns to make _Order_ID_ column become unique.
-- Data Modeling: used Dimensional Data Modeling method involving fact and dimension tables (linked by Primary and Foreign keys).
+- Data Modeling: used **Dimensional Data Modeling** method involving fact and dimension tables (linked by Primary and Foreign keys).
-- Visualization techniques: The dashboard is developed into 2 parts: Sales Performance & Logistics Performance; Line, bar, pie, stacked charts, cards, and slicers are used to present data performance and comparison.
+- Visualization techniques: The dashboard is developed into 2 parts: **Sales Performance & Logistics Performance**; Line, bar, pie, stacked charts, cards, and slicers are used to present data performance and comparison.

-6. Analysis Process:
+**7. Analysis Process:**

 - Build Data Model
 - Data Cleaning and Standardizing
 - Develop dashboard and contribute conclusions.

-7. Analytics Requests:

-- Used DAX functions to calculate performance metrics such as #Revenue, #Quantity, #Product, #Sellers, #Freight Value, AVG Delivered Days, AVG Product Weight, AVG Product Volume,…
-- Used different types of charts to compare performance under different dimensions such as Time, Payment Type, Area, Category, Seller, Status,…
-- Used Slicers to get deeper view into performance such as Time, Product Categories, States slicers.